rijul-saini/LLADA-Project/README.md

 # Generate goals for data analysis
 goals = llada.generateGoals(summary, n=5)
 ```
+\n
 **Analyzer**
 Generates and executes Python code for the analysis goals.
-If multiple goals are passed as argument, all goals will be analyzed by default.
+If multiple goals are passed as argument, all goals will be analyzed by default.\n
-Optionally, you can pass `i` argument to specify any particular goal by index from goals, and only that analysis will be generated.
+Optionally, you can pass `i` argument to specify any particular goal by index from goals, and only that analysis will be generated.\n
-The generated analysis code's execution is output to the console, and the function returns a list of 'results' where each 'result' is a dictionary containing: index, question, analysis_code, analysis_result, rationale.
+The generated analysis code's execution is output to the console, and the function returns a list of 'results' where each 'result' is a dictionary containing: index, question, analysis_code, analysis_result, rationale.\n

 ```python
 # Perform analysis based on the goals